How to get the best spray tan of your life

 The day before

-Exfoliate and shave if that is your preferred form of hair removal.
+Shower, exfoliate, shave (if that is your preferred form of hair removal), and moisturize.
 Make sure you exfoliate all of your previous tan off to make way for your fresh one!
-I recommend using an exfoliating mitt and an exfoliating body wash like Naturium’s Glycolic Acid.
+I recommend using an exfoliating mitt and tan remover (Rose & Caramel and Nuda have good ones).

 48 hours before